 With the latest version being released, what were some cool new features in ASP .NET Core 2.2?
 You can continue to work with ASP .NET Core 2.2 in the latest version of Visual Studio 2017 or VS Code with the .NET Core 2.2 SDK.

 - Health Checks API

 - Greater perf: IIS throughput, MVC model validation + routing, HTTP Client

 Before we head on the ending notes, one thing to note here is that the MSI installer for Windows has been changed starting with .NET Core 3.0.
 These SDK installers will now upgrade SDK feature-band releases in place.

 TheseFeature bands have been defined in groups of hundreds along with the patch section of the version number.
 As an example, 3.0.101 and 3.0.201 are versions in two different feature bands while 3.0.101 and 3.0.199 are in the same feature band.

 Also, when the .NET Core SDK 3.0.101 is installed, the .NET Core SDK 3.0.100 will be swiped off from the machine if it exists.
 And, when .NET Core SDK 3.0.200 is installed on the same machine, .NET Core SDK 3.0.101 will not be removed.

-The .NET Core Release Candidate 1 is considered production ready by Microsoft and is fully supported.
-Right from preview 7, the releases will aim on polishing .NET Core 3.0 instead of pushing in new features.
+The .NET Core Release Candidate 1 is considered production-ready by Microsoft and is fully supported.
+Right from preview 7, the releases will aim at polishing .NET Core 3.0 instead of pushing in new features.